2027 census of India: Digital enumeration

 In April 2019, at the conference of data users it was announced that 3.3 million enumerators would be enlisted and that they would be encouraged to use their own smart phones, although a paper option will also be available, which the enumerators will then need to submit electronically.
 During the census exercise a census portal will be opened, allowing individuals to self-enumerate after logging in using their phone numbers.
 The building of a mobile app for conducting the census along with the creation of the census portal for information collection is aimed at doing away with paper records in the exercise, making India along with Vietnam and Eswatini, one of the few countries who have tried to do so.

-NPR
+National Population Register (NPR)

-National Population Register will be linked to this census.
-NPR was supposed to be updated along with the first phase of census between April and September 2020, however that too has been postponed indefinitely.
-On 24 December 2019, the Central Government approved ₹39.41 billion for updating the NPR across India.
+The National Population Register (NPR) will be linked to this census.
+The NPR was supposed to be updated along with the first phase of census between April and September 2020, however that too has been postponed indefinitely.
+On 24 December 2019, the central Government approved ₹39.41 billion for updating the NPR across India.